Whopper92/build-metrics-server/README.md

 The Build Board comes pre-configured with the rake task `package:bootstrap`, which automatically clones the [Puppet Labs packaging repository](https://github.com/puppetlabs/packaging).
 Once this has been done, a Debian package can be generated for fast installation by running the task `package:deb`.
 This will build a package and place it into the `pkg` directory within the root of the project, which can be installed using `dpkg`.

 * **Puppet Module**
+The project Puppet module, which can be found [here](https://github.com/Whopper92/puppetlabs-buildboard-module) is meant for internal Puppet Labs use, and is currently setup to run in production.

 * **Configuration**
 This app uses a simple [configuration file](#config-file) to store sensitive database login information.
 This file is installed into `/etc/db.conf` by default, and must be configured with the appropriate credentials before the Build Board server can connect.